deilon/statusweb/README.md

 # Post/Comment System in PHP and MySQL

-A simple demonstration of Relational Database in PHP and Mysql i created almost 4 years ago!
+A simple demonstration of Relational Database in PHP and Mysql I created way back 2016.

 <br />